 - Foods with few ingredients, pronounceable ingredients, or NO ingredients!

 AVOID these foods for 30 days:

-No ‘healthified’ treats.
+- No ‘healthified’ treats.
 A major aim of the Whole30 is to change your relationship with food.
 It’s not just about what you eat, but how you think about food.
-And, even treats with Whole30-approved ingredients feed into the mindset of overindulging or eating for comfort.
+And, even treats with Whole30-approved ingredients feed into the mindset of overindulging or looking for comfort food.